-Cash-based business, is a term that refers to companies that take most or a large percentage of their payments in cash.
+Cash-based business is a term that refers to companies that take most or a large percentage of their payments in cash.
 This setup often involves less documentation than other business structures.
 However, it can create legal complications and problems with the Internal Revenue Service (IRS).
 During a divorce, a cash-based business can also create additional hurdles as couples try to resolve issues such as child support, alimony, and division of marital property.

 Determining Support with a Cash-Only Business

 A recent client of the firm was divorcing her husband, and the couple owned a cash-based restaurant/bar together.
 She claimed the business income was between $8,000 to $10,000 per month, while her husband put the business income between $1,500 to $2,000 per month.
 After the husband spent five years in their home country, he returned to the U.S. and took control of the business.
 Fearful of her husband, our client moved out of the marital residence and was ousted from working at the restaurant.
 She was left with no income.
 The client was aiming to negotiate $8,000 per month in spousal support.
-However, problems arose when reports showed that the couple had only filed taxes on $21,000 of annual income.
+However, problems arose when reports showed the couple had only filed taxes on $21,000 of annual income.

 In such a situation, the spouse seeking to establish the true income of the business must establish, with evidence, what it is.
-Doing this requires calculating expenses, looking at bank transactions, credit card statements, and money orders.
+Doing this requires calculating expenses, and looking at bank transactions, credit card statements, and money orders.
 Getting this information is not always easy.
 Evidence that the couple’s monthly expenses were $5,000 per month when their income was only $1,500 raised questions about the credibility of the husband’s income claims.
 Apart from the wife’s testimony, the services of a forensic accountant may be necessary to uncover important hidden information.

 In a case like this, proving the actual income of the business is not the only challenge.
 If the judge finds the wife is credible, and that the business’s income exceeds the amount they reported on their tax return, new issues are introduced such as the following: